silverside3000/anibaba-apple-site-clone/README.md

 # Project: Microverse sample projects anibaba-apple-site-clone

-This is my first solo project and als the fourth project of the Main HTML/CSS curriculum at [Microverse](https://www.microverse.org/) - @microverseinc
+This is my first solo project and also the fourth project of the Main HTML/CSS curriculum at [Microverse](https://www.microverse.org/) - @microverse

 * The project was completed using html and css

 #### [Assignment link](https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-backgrounds-and-gradients)